GDGVIT/HandWriter/README.md

 	-  dependencies from requirements.txt
 <br>

-The data can be downloaded from [ here ](https://drive.google.com/file/d/1uonG1KNWozJ41VqMxCVsnczi-HjSB3l7/view?usp=sharing)
+The data can be downloaded from [ here ](https://drive.google.com/file/d/1uonG1KNWozJ41VqMxCVsnczi-HjSB3l7/view?usp=sharing) <br>
+The original dataset can be downloaded from [ here ](https://drive.google.com/file/d/10pFgeiL4FOrIaqp-r2_d6kM62g4X8zYf/view?usp=sharing), but it is password protected.
+Request access from [ SaurusXI ](https://github.com/SaurusXI/)
 <br>
 Copy the file **hashes.json** to install directory.